vectordotdev/vector/rfcs/2022-04-20-12187-log-namespacing.md

 #### Data

 This is the main content of a log.
 It will be placed at the root of the event.
-What is considered the "main content" here is not very well-defined, but should generally be what most people would expect to receive from the source.
 It is not necessarily the "log message" itself.
+For sources that have a known "schema", such as syslog or the datadog agent, the fields from that schema will be placed on the root.
+Otherwise, it will be just the decoded message content placed on the root.

 A good example is the "Datadog Agent" source.
 The root is the fields received by the Datadog agent.
 The log content is nested.